imdatceleste/rc-files/README.md

 ## For vim & neovim

-You need to install `vim-plug` [vim-plug](https://github.com/junegunn/vim-plug), before you can install the plugins here.
+You need to install [vim-plug](https://github.com/junegunn/vim-plug), before you can install the plugins here.
 After installing `vim-plug`, start up your vim/neovim and enter `:PlugInstall`.

 If all the pre-requisites were ok, you will have a nice vim/neovim-setup.